projectshaped/parametric-svg/Readme.md

 ####  ✓ Ready for the future.  ####

-There already is [a specification for dynamic parameters][svg-params] in the upcoming SVG 2.0. _parametric.svg_ is fully compatible with it – profiting from all its goodness, and bringing even more than that.
+There is [a specification for dynamic parameters][svg-params] in the upcoming SVG 2.0. *parametric.svg* is backwards compatible with it – profiting from all its goodness, and bringing even more than that.
 We not only support dynamic parameters – but also logical and arithmetic relationships between them and geometry.

+What does “backwards compatible” mean?
+In case someone views your graphic without a *parametric.svg* script or plugin, you can fall back to native SVG 2.0 parameters with pretty much the same markup.

 SVG 2.0 isn't yet fully standardized and implemented.
-But _parametric.svg_ is built upon existing, stable technologies – ready to be used today.
+But *parametric.svg* is built upon existing, stable technologies – ready to be used today.

 [svg-params]: http://www.w3.org/TR/SVGParamPrimer/ "SVG Parameters 1.0"

 ####  ✓ Full-fledged.  ####

-_parametric.svg_ is a complete set of tools to describe relationships between parameters and elements.
+*parametric.svg* is a complete set of tools to describe relationships between parameters and elements.
 For the web it could become what Grasshopper is for CAD.